 When assessing applications, we take into account your Weighted Average Mark (WAM), your academic plan, and eligibility for the host university, to ensure that it’s a good fit and you’ll have the most rewarding experience abroad possible.

-To be eligible for any overseas study, you need to be meeting your course progression requirements.
+To be eligible for any overseas study, you need to meet your course progression requirements.

 If you would like to participate in an exchange in a language other than English, you need to meet the host institution’s language requirements.
 This does not apply if you want to study in English, in a non-English speaking country.